 Each term our classes vote for a class ambassador.
-The ambassadors collect ideas and information from their class and attend meetings each term with the Principal.
+The ambassadors collect ideas and information from their class and attend meetings each term with the Vice Principal.
 This leadership group is called the school ‘Hub’.
 We will have a pupil leadership team when we have Key Stage two pupils and a Head Girl and Head Boy to represent the school.
 We are developing monitor roles and the class leader role is rotated each day to give the opportunity to lead to all our pupils.

 Where do parents buy the uniform?

 Stevenson’s in Heath Road stock any items with the logo (jumper, cardigan, PE sweat shirt) plus the school purple coat (which is compulsory), polo shirt with purple stripe and House T shirt.
 All other items can be purchased from any outlet eg supermarkets, department stores.

 Collection for Reception is 3.20pm.
 Each year this is a little later until Year 6 when it will be 4.00pm

 Do you have wrap around care?